thoroc/vscode-extension-autoloadX/docs/architecture/components.md

 ## ConfigurationService

 **Responsibility:** Manages all configuration for the extension.
-It loads the default mappings and merges them with user-defined settings from `settings.json`. **Key Interfaces:**
+It loads the default mappings, which are hardcoded in the codebase, and merges them with user-defined settings from `settings.json`. **Key Interfaces:**

 - `getMappings(): Promise<ExtensionMapping[]>`: Returns the final list of context-to-extension mappings.
 - `getWhitelist(): string[]`: Returns the list of whitelisted extension IDs.